AdamSchwartz1/MechaCar_Statistical_Analysis/README.md

 My null hypothesis would be that there is no statistical difference in mpg or purchase cost between the MechaCar and the competitors car.
 The alternative hypothesis would be that there is a statistical difference.

 A statistical test I would use would be to summarize the results and get the mean and median.
 I could compare the averages of mpg and cost of purchase by taking the means and medians of both populations and compare those to each other.
 This would give a clean picture of how MechaCar's ratings are in comparrison to competitors.

+I would need to have data for mpg ratings and cost of purchase prices that showed all of MechaCar's vehicles along with the competitors over an extended period of time.
+Once I have this, I could do the analysis to group all of the vehicles together based on manufacturer and gather the means for comparrison.